getulioruiz/observability/grafana/README.md

 # Grafana Setup (For Study Purposes)

-Make sure you have the following tools installed:
+Make sure you have the following tools installed and also your prometheus is up and running:

 - [Docker](https://docs.docker.com/engine/install/): Container runtime required by K3d
 - [k3d](https://k3d.io/stable/): Runs a lightweight Kubernetes cluster inside Docker